MSC Cruises

 MSC Cruises S.A.
-(MSC Crociere) is a Swiss-Italian global cruise line based in Geneva, with operations offices in Naples, Genoa and Venice.
-It was founded in 1988 in Naples, Italy, as part of the Mediterranean Shipping Company (MSC).
-In addition to being the world's largest privately held cruise company, employing about 23,500 people worldwide and with offices in 45 countries as of 2017, MSC Cruises is the third-largest cruise company in the world, after Carnival Corporation & plc and Royal Caribbean Group, with a 10% share of all passengers carried in 2025.
+(MSC Crociere, MSC Croisières, MSC Kreuzfahrten) is global cruise line founded in 1988 in Naples as part of the Mediterranean Shipping Company (MSC) and based in Geneva (Switzerland); it has operations offices in Naples, Genoa and Venice.
+In addition to being the world's largest privately held cruise company, employing about 23,500 people worldwide and with offices in 45 countries as of 2017, MSC Cruises is the third-largest cruise company in the world, after Carnival Corporation and the Royal Caribbean Group, with a 10% share of all passengers carried in 2025.